top of page

 How can I work with you?

-If you are interested in working with me, feel free to reach out to me with any questions, or schedule a free consultation.
+If you are interested in working with me, feel free to reach out to me with any questions.
 The consultation would give us a chance to meet, and what your therapeutic needs may be.
 Depending on your goals, we would discuss how I could help and what that process might look like.
 From the moment you reach out, confidentiality begins, so even if you decide we wouldn't be a good fit, your story will remain confidential.

 bottom of page